-Enrollment requirements-Students involved in patient-care related activities are required to maintain current student health records and CPR certification.
-Prior to each enrollment period, a review will be made of the students health records by the TTUHSC School of Pharmacy, Office of Student Affairs and the student will be notified of impending requirements.
-If a student has any immunizations, screenings, shots or CPR certification that may fall due (with the exception of the flu vaccine) during the next enrollment period, the student will be required to update their health record at least one week prior to the start of the semester.
+Students involved in patient-care related activities are required to maintain current student health records and CPR certification.
+Prior to each enrollment period, a review will be made of the student's health records by the TTUHSC School of Pharmacy, Office of Student Affairs and the student will be notified of impending requirements.
+If a student has any immunizations, screenings, shots, or CPR certification that may fall due (with the exception of the flu vaccine) during the next enrollment period, the student will be required to update their health record at least one week prior to the start of the semester.
 Any student who is not current with immunizations on the first day of the semester shall not be permitted to participate in any patient-related activities.
-The student will be automatically dropped on the first day of the semester from any patient-related courses, rotations, and or activities and will not be allowed to complete any patient-care related courses during the entire semester.
-Students may enroll in patient care courses for the following semester if all immunizations, CPR, flu vaccine, if applicable, and TB screening are completed by the first day of the following semester.
+The student will be automatically dropped on the first day of the semester from any patient-related courses, rotations, and/or activities and will not be allowed to complete any patient-care related courses during the entire semester.
+Students may enroll in patient-care courses for the following semester if all immunizations, CPR, flu vaccine (if applicable) and TB screening are completed by the first day of the following semester.
+Patient-related activities are provided throughout all four-years of pharmacy school.

-Immunization records are maintained for each student on the School of Pharmacy web site, Academic Information, Student Health Records.
-To view your personal records, the student must have an eraider account.
+Immunization records are maintained for each student on the School of Pharmacy website.
+To view their personal records, students must have an eraider account.